A connection must be established between your Microsoft Azure network and your on-prem NSX-T Data Center appliances.

 - One, or two for HA, uplink subnets with a recommended range of /24, for routing of north-south traffic leaving from or entering the VNet.

-See Deploy or Link NSX Public Cloud Gateways for details on how these subnets are used.
+See NSX Public Cloud Gateway: Architecture and Modes of Deployment for details on how these subnets are used.